jmezzanotte/VBA-Analysis-Helper-Modules/README.md

 #Description
 I used this module to help locate and format figures with significant results after multivariate tests have been ran on data.

+#Specifications
+Sub FormatSignificantResult(sheetName As String, startRow As Integer, numRows As Integer, pvalColIndex As Integer, diffColIndex As _     Integer)
+- Formats a cell value containing a significant result as XX%* (for example 10%*)
+- Param - sheetName : The name of the sheet to be processed as a String
+- Param - startRow : The row number of where the data starts as Integer
+- Param - numRows : The number of rows contained in the spreadsheet (or number of rows wished to process).
+- Param - pvalColIndex : The index of the column containing the p-value as Integer
+- Param - diffColIndex : The offset from the position of the p-val column to the cell that you wish to format as Integer
+- Precondition: The significant figure is based on proportions
+- Postcondition: Cells with significant results are formatted to XX%*
+- Return: None

 #Usage
+This module can be customized to suit your specific dataset.

 ```